external-secrets/external-secrets/docs-src/api-overview.md

 ### ClusterSecretStore

-The `ClusterSecretStore` is just a global, cluster-wide SecretStore that can be referenced from multiple namespaces.
+The `ClusterSecretStore` is just a global, cluster-wide SecretStore that can be referenced from all namespaces.

 ## Behavior